alecramsay/alecramsay.github.io/docs/_pages/now.markdown

 title: Now
 permalink: now/
 ---
-This is what I'm working on now:
+This is what I'm working on:

 *	I continue to be involved in [Dave's Redistricting](https://davesredistricting.org) as needed -- I built the analytics package.